mariorod98/ObsidianVault/🌱 Seedbox/C++ static.md

 ### Outside of a class

+When a function that is not in a class is declared as static, this means that that function will not be referred by any other [[translation unit]]

 Cualquier funcio pública (no static) será tratada por el compilador mediante el prolog y el epilog, para garantizar que cualquier archivo puede llavmar a la funcion

 ## Static in a .c
 Static in C means that the variable or method is private to the file.
 There can exist two global variables, structs, functions, etc with the same signature that are static.